EternityForest/SG1/README.md

 The canonical representation of confiig data is to be space-separated groups of 16 hex chars, 4 per line.

+See the structured records documentation for more info on this.

+Note: the EEPROM start addr is a single byte only.
+Also note that it will use exactly `size` bytes, since there is no padding, checksums, or anything.

+A device should not, under any circumstances, use the config data in such a way that would cause you to not be able to recover if you enter the wrong data.

 ### radio.saveConfigData()

 Save the active config data as the default in EEPROM, to the configured address.
 This can also be done via a remote command.
 To avoid EEPROM wear this command always checks to see if a write is actually needed.

+Note:  This queues up a structured record indicating the data has been saved.
+The rationale is that te same function is used for remote save commands, and we need a way to acknowledge, but also, it allows hosts to keep tabs on anything that may be writing to flash more than the user expects.

 ### radio.configData